vfonov/deep-pi/README.md

 nohup th -ldisplay.start 8000 0.0.0.0 &
 th camera_interface.lua
 ```
-Then open web browser and point to to location http://<your raspberry ip>:8000  - replace <your raspberry ip> with IP address that your Raspberry PI is configured to use.
+Then open web browser and point to to location http://your.raspberry.ip:8000  - replace your.raspberry.ip with IP address that your Raspberry PI is configured to use.